 An HE STA that received an HE SU PPDU or an HE ER SU PPDU with the RXVECTOR parameter BSS_COLOR equal to 0 shall not discard the HE PPDU.

-[20063]All APs that are members of a multiple BSSID set or co-hosted BSSID(18/1814r2) set shall use the same BSS color.

-An HE STA associated with a non-HE AP shall use the same active BSS color for all its TDLS links.(#16932)

-An HE STA that transmits an HE Operation element and that decides to temporarily disable the use of BSS color in the BSS to which it belongs, for example, after detecting a BSS color collision with an OBSS (see 26.17.3.2 (Detecting and reporting BSS color collision)), shall set the value of BSS Color Disabled subfield in the HE Operation element to 1 to inform its associated peer HE STAs that the BSS color is disabled; otherwise the HE STA shall set the BSS Color Disabled subfield to 0.

-While the BSS Color Disabled subfield is 1, an HE STA shall continue to advertise a nonzero value (same as before the color was disabled) in the BSS Color subfield of HE Operation element and in the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits.
+[20063]While the BSS Color Disabled subfield in HE Operation element is 1, an HE STA shall continue to advertise a nonzero value (same as before the color was disabled) in the BSS Color subfield of HE Operation element and in the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits.

 NOTE—A non-AP HE STA sets the TXVECTOR parameter BSS_COLOR of an HE PPDU that it transmits to the value advertised by the AP it intends to communicate with even if the AP has temporarily disabled BSS color.

-[20063]If the most recently received HE Operation element from the AP to which it is associated contained a value of 1 in the BSS Color Disabled subfield then:

-A non-AP HE STA should use the A1, A2 and Duration/ID fields of the MPDUs contained in the received HE PPDUs instead of the RXVECTOR parameters BSS_COLOR and TXOP_DURATION to determine whether the STA should update the intra-BSS NAV.

-A non-AP HE STA should use the A1, A2 fields of the MPDUs contained in the received HE PPDUs instead of the RXVECTOR parameters BSS_COLOR and STA_ID_LIST to determine whether the STA may go to doze state for the duration of that PPDU (see 26.14.1 (Intra-PPDU power save for non-AP HE STAs)).

-A non-AP HE STA may use the RXVECTOR parameter BSS_COLOR of an HE PPDU to determine whether it should update the intra-BSS NAV (see 26.2.4 (Updating two NAVs)) and/or the STA may go to doze state for the duration of the PPDU (see 26.14.1 (Intra-PPDU power save for non-AP HE STAs)) if the most recently received HE Operation element from the AP to which it is associated contained a value of 0 in the BSS Color Disabled subfield.
+[20063]

 If(#15399) the value of TXVECTOR parameter PARTIAL_AID [5:8] for VHT PPDUs transmitted by an HE AP with the TXVECTOR parameter GROUP_ID equal to 63 is not consistent with the partial BSS color (i.e., BCB(0:3) described in 26.17.4 (AID assignment))(#16183) announced by the HE AP, then the HE AP shall set the Partial BSS Color field in the HE Operation element to 0.
 Otherwise, the HE AP may set the Partial BSS Color subfield in the HE Operation element to 1 (see 26.17.4 (AID assignment)).